clyze/build-tools/gradle-plugin/README.md

 * String _buildType_: `"debug"` or `"release"` (default).

+* boolean aab: 'true' to post generated AAB archives, 'false' (default) to post generated APK archives.

 * String _flavor_: the name of the flavor to use.
-If not given, default tasks are used (such as 'assembleDebug'/'assembleRelease').
+If not given, default tasks are used (such as 'assembleDebug'/'assembleRelease' in APK mode or 'bundleDebug'/'bundleRelease' in AAB mode).

 * String _apkFilter_: if more than one .apk outputs are found, pick the one that contains this value as a substring.